mzhadigerov/ocr/README.md

-# ocr
-Command line tool for OCR
+# Code is in master branch